Dialoguero: 1990 proposals

 In 1990 in the wake of the Revolutions of 1989 various observers believed the Cuban government would soon collapse as other Eastern Bloc countries had.
 Cuban activist organizations in Cuba and the United States began calling for negotiations with the Cuban government to ensure democratic measures would be put in place in Cuba.
 The idea stirred intense controversy again in Cuban exile circles and was never executed.

 Legacy

 Cuban studies

 Journals and organizations dedicated to Cuban Studies emerged alongside the many dialoguero journals interested in Cuban culture at the time.
 By 1975 the journal "Cuban Studies" would begin publication.

 Disillusion

 Most of the original journals fell out of print by the late 1970s but Areíto continued into the mid 1980s.
-Many members of Areíto and the Antonio Maceo Brigade became disillusioned with the Cuban government with age, as they believed they saw the failures of the many promises the government made to advance the country.
+Some members of Areíto and the Antonio Maceo Brigade became disillusioned with the Cuban government with age, as they believed they saw the failures of the many promises the government made to advance the country.